cAttte/mediawiki-languages/readme.md

 -   [data](#data-object)
 -   [sets](#sets-string)

-### load(...languages?: string[]): Promise<&ZeroWidthSpace;void>
+### load(...languages?: string[]): Promise<&ZeroWidthSpace;Object>

 You may not want to load and parse almost 2 MB of data immediately, so no languages are loaded by default.
 You can use this method to load languages.
 If no languages are provided, all of them will be loaded.
+This method will return the data, but also store it in `data`, which you can retrieve with `get()`.

+If multiple (or all) languages are provided, an object will be returned in the same structure as `data` (`{ language: { set: data } }`).
+If a single language is provided, only the data for that language will be returned (`{ set: data }`).

 ### get(language: string, set?: string): Object